Taps: Honoring our former shipmates

 The 2023 USS Radford Association reunion was held in Springfield, Missouri, September 13-17, 2023.
 Springfield, called the “Cultural Center of the Ozarks” turned out to be a delightful place to spend four days getting reacquainted with shipmates and their families–under blue skies and pleasant weather.
 Check out the 2023 Post-Reunion edition of the Radford Newsletter for details and an array of wonderful pictures.

 Planning is underway for our 2024 Reunion, to be held in Harrisburg, Pennsylvania, with tours of Gettysburg and historic Lancaster, PA.
 The dates are September 17-19, 2024.
-Check out 2024 First Edition newsletter for details and to make a hotel reservation.
+Check out 2024 Pre-Reunion newsletter for details and to make a hotel reservation.

 Coordinating Council